r5py/r5py/docs/user-guide/user-manual/detailed-itineraries.md

 In case you are interested in more detailed routing results, you can use {class}`DetailedItinerariesComputer<r5py.DetailedItinerariesComputer>`.
-In contrast to {class}`TravelTimeMatrixComputer<r5py.TravelTimeMatrixComputer>`, it reports individual trip segments, and possibly multiple options for each trip.
+In contrast to {class}`TravelTimeMatrixComputer<r5py.TravelTimeMatrixComputer>`, it reports individual trip segments, and possibly multiple alternative routes for each trip.

 As such,
 {class}`DetailedItinerariesComputer<r5py.DetailedItinerariesComputer>`’s output